10 Most Amazing Facts About Great White Sharks

 Scavenging on whale carcass

-One of the more interesting aspects of Great White’s behaviour is what scientists call Spy Hopping.
-This sort of behaviour is particular to Great White’s among sharks and they are thought to be the only shark that does it.
+One of the more interesting aspects of Great White’s behavior is what scientists call Spy Hopping.
+This sort of behavior is particular to Great White’s among other sharks.
+And they are thought to be the only shark that does it.
 But what is Spy Hopping?

 Going for a bait